open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ### Node Discovery

-The Elasticsearch Exporter will check Elasticsearch regularily for available nodes and updates the list of hosts if discovery is enabled.
+The Elasticsearch Exporter will check Elasticsearch regularly for available nodes and updates the list of hosts if discovery is enabled.
 Newly discovered nodes will automatically be used for load balancing.